Yasmeen-Shamakh/Examination-System/README.md

   &nbsp; &nbsp;    by Python Faker Library, SSIS and RedGate <br />

 •	Stored Procedures <br />
-    o	Main Procedures <br />
+    o	Main Procedures: <br />
             19 main procedures to Select, Insert, Update and Delete in any table<br />

-    oExam Procedures <br />
+oExam Procedures: <br />
-      oExam generation: to create Exam with unique exam code for each student <br />
+-Exam generation: to create Exam with unique exam code for each student <br />
-      oExam Answers: to submit student's answer <br />
+-Exam Answers: to submit student's answer <br />
-      oExam Correction: to combare student's answer with correct answer, then calculate the total degree <br />
+-Exam Correction: to combare student's answer with correct answer, then calculate the total degree <br />

 •	Reports <br />